 - If the default SLA is 1 hour and the account is currently offline, and the next shift will begin in 12 hours from now, the ETTR = 12 + 1 = 13 hours.

-- If you wish to have a skill without special occasions, for example, you’ll need to set the skill’s special occasions field with a new special occasion item to override the account level configuration.
+- If you wish to have skill without special occasions, for example, you’ll need to set the skill’s special occasions field with a new special occasion item to override the account level configuration.
 This item should have an empty list of occasions.

-- Time to respond is presented to the consumer in some of the Automatic Messages (e.g. welcome message), if the brand decides to add the time to respond dynamic text.
-If the calculated time to respond is due after the next shift’s end time: The calculation of the time to respond = time until the next next shift + (response time per skill - response time per skill that already passed in the current shift)
+- Time to respond is presented to the consumer in some of the Automatic Messages (e.g. welcome message) if the brand decides to add the time to respond to dynamic text.
+If the calculated time to respond is due after the next shift’s end time: The calculation of the time to respond = time until the next shift + (response time per skill - response time per skill that already passed in the current shift)

 - Setting multiple shifts or multiple occasions on the same days and hours will result in the following aggregation behavior:

 - Setting up multiple shifts on the same day: Overlapping working hours will be aggregated in runtime. e.g: 2 shifts are configured on Sunday: 10:00-15:00 and 12:00-18:00.
 The outcome: Sunday working hours are between 10:00-18:00.

 - Setting up multiple occasions on the same day:

 - Overlapping occasions will be aggregated in runtime.

 e.g: 2 special occasions are configured on May 1st: working between 10:00-15:00 and 10:00-18:00.